juneau2721/ps_211_discussion/slides.md

 :: content ::

 - In small groups, you will come up with a research hypothesis, conduct a literature review, and write hypothetical methods, results, and discussion sections to be presented on a poster at the end of the semester.
-- **Next week**, we will form groups of 3-4 and brainstorm research ideas
+- **This week**, we will form groups of 3-4 and brainstorm research ideas
 - Attend discussion! --> much easier to coordinate
   - Goal is no work outside of discussion section

 ---
 layout: top-title-two-cols